Modern YEAR FIFTEEN (Part 1)

 –Batman: Death of Innocents #1

 This is DC’s public service announcement about landmines.
 After one of WayneTech’s employees is killed by a landmine in the civil war-ridden Eastern European country of Kravia, Batman travels there to search for the man’s missing daughter.
 After nearly sixty pages of intense battling with both the Kravian army and rebel militias, Batman locates the young girl.
 Batman then pauses to relax, feeling proud of his accomplishment.
-But in that moment, little Sarah touches a landmine and is blown to kingdom come.
+In that moment, little Sarah touches a landmine and is blown to kingdom come.
 Landmines suck.

 –NOTE: In Batman: Bane of the Demon #3-4.
 Batman doesn’t appear in the main action of Bane of the Demon #3-4 (although Bane of the Demon #4 contains an epilogue featuring Batman that is a flash-forward to the opening of Detective Comics #700).
 Despite the lack of true Dark Knight appearances in the conclusion of this series, Bane of the Demon #3-4 is important in regard to the upcoming “Legacy” arc, acting as a prelude to it—hence our inclusion here as a Batman-less notation.
 Onto a synopsis.
 A couple weeks have passed since Bane joined forces with Ra’s al Ghul.
 The League of Assassins is still searching for the Clench virus.
 Having successfully gathered info from the Order of St. Dumas, the League beats on the Kobra Cult and gets one step closer to their goal.
 Bane learns more about Ra’s al Ghul’s history from Shuram, after which the villain murders Shuram.
 Meanwhile, in only a few short weeks, Talia has realized that she despises Bane, thinking of him as an animal.
 She regrets having ever gotten involved with him.
 Obviously.
 How could she even begin to compare him to her baby daddy?
 Speaking of Damian’s dad, Bane flips-out when Talia says she loves Batman.
 Ra’s ends his working relationship with Bane and imprisons him at the bottom of a flooding well.
 Bane escapes and kills dozens of Ra’s al Ghul’s men before sword-dueling the man himself.
 He’s no match for Ra’s with a blade, but before the fatal slice can be swung, Bane reveals that he knows where to find an ancient artifact that can reveal the secrets of the Clench.
 Ra’s is so impressed that he not only decides to let Bane survive, he also reinstates him into the League and even wishes for him to be Talia’s mate once again.
 Bane, Ra’s, and an annoyed Talia begin preparations to bring the chaos and death of the Clench to the entire world, with the ultimate goal of killing billions.
 Ra’s al Ghul’s “legacy” will soon be at hand, and we’ll get to that soon enough.